Evidence Before Impression

 You bring an anonymised dataset we have never seen.
 We evaluate on it.
 Results, traces, and ledgers are shared back in full.

-Co-authored manuscripts, prospective reader studies, IRB-approved protocols, and independent benchmarks — not marketing decks.
+Radiologist-adjudicated reference standards, IRB-approved protocols, silent-mode and reader-assist designs, and independent benchmarks — not marketing decks.

 Data stays yours

 Fully anonymised under DTA.
 No PHI.
 No re-use beyond the agreed study.
-Federated evaluation possible on request.
+The system never replaces your signed report during evaluation.

 Thanks.
 We will be in touch.